ProzorroUKR/prozorro-docs/docs/source/standard/bid.rst

     * `amount` should be less than `Tender.value.amout`
     * `currency` should either be absent or match `Tender.value.currency`
     * `valueAddedTaxIncluded` should either be absent or match `Tender.value.valueAddedTaxIncluded`

-:selfEligible:
-    True, required

-    Confirms compliance of eligibility criteria set by the procuring entity in the tendering documents.

-:selfQualified:
-    True, required

-    Confirms the absence of grounds for refusal to participate in accordance with Article 17 of the Law of Ukraine "On Public Procurement".

-:subcontractingDetails:
-    string

-    When submitting proposals, participant can fill in the text field of any length about subcontractor.

 :documents:
     List of :ref:`Document` objects